kubesphere/storageclass-accessor/README.md

 # Introduction

 The storageclass-accessor webhook is an HTTP callback which responds to admission requests.

-When creating and deleting the PVC, it will take out the accessor related to this storage class, and the request will be allowed only when all accessors pass the verification.
+When creating PVC, it will take out the accessor related to this storage class, and the request will be allowed only when all accessors pass the verification.

-Users can create accessors and set `namespaceSelector` to achieve **namespace-level** management on the storage class which provisions PVC.
+Users can create accessors and set `namespaceSelector` to achieve **namespace-level** management and/or set `workspaceSelector` to achieve **workspace-level** management on the storage class which provisions the PVC.

 # Installation